Solar carport initiative

 - Solar photovoltaic (PV) is efficient because it uses natural energy from the sun and does not rely on fossil fuels.

-- Minimal maintenance will be required because the solar PVs will be constructed on an angle creating a safe run-off for weathering and debris, and there are no moving components.
+- Minimal maintenance is required because the solar PVs will be constructed on an angle creating a safe run-off for weathering and debris, and there are no moving components.

 - The solar array will produce electrical power at the time of day that demand is typically the highest enabling the power plant to operate more efficiently.